meshhq/MeshStudioWebsite/content/blog/2018-03-29-locking-down-your-aws-in-5-steps.md

 Treat this new account like it is your primary account, and get in the habit of creating new accounts for your employees, contractors, friends, butler, etc. in this manner.
 IAM allows you to effectively manage access from a bird's-eye view for all of your critical resources.

 >Tip: Never, ever, assign someone's account more permissions than they need.
-This makes your life easier when you know who explicitly has access to what.
+It will make your life easier when you know who explicitly has access to what.

 Disclaimer: Policies can be a bit of a pain.
 Here's a [good link](https://start.jcolemorrison.com/aws-iam-policies-in-a-nutshell/) for some help.